Golf Course Review - Union League Liberty Hill

 right-to-left and if the pin is situated in the back left, then a deep bunker

 comes into play.
 I would have been happy with bogey.
-Signature hole number

-the back buttons, as it stretches 445 yards.
+Signature hole number three, the 11th plays downhill from tee-to-green and is more interesting from the back buttons, as it stretches 445 yards.
 The fairway is ample enough,

 however, a short drive will leave a difficult, downhill approach to a green